Ruthven Barracks: Jacobite risings

 Due to continued unrest, the British government decided to build fortified barracks in strategic locations: the new barracks at Ruthven were completed in 1721 on the castle hilltop.
 The barracks accommodated 120 troops and 28 horses for dragoons.
-In August 1745, a unit of 12 soldiers, commanded by a Sergeant Terrence Molloy of the 6th Regiment of Foot, defended the barracks against 200 Jacobites, losing one man killed, whilst killing at least two Jacobites and wounding many more.
-The following year Molloy, still in command of the barracks and promoted to the rank of lieutenant, surrendered to a larger force of Jacobites, with two cannons, commanded by John Gordon of Glenbucket.
+In August 1745, a unit of 12 soldiers, commanded by a Sergeant Terrence Molloy of the 6th Regiment of Foot, successfully defended the barracks against 200 Jacobites, losing one man killed, whilst killing at least two Jacobites and wounding many more.
+The following year Molloy, still in command of the barracks and having been promoted to the rank of lieutenant, surrendered to a larger force of Jacobites, with two cannons, commanded by John Gordon of Glenbucket.

-On the day after the Battle of Culloden in 1746, some 3,000 Jacobites retreated to Fort Ruthven but they were sent home by Prince Charles Edward Stuart as their situation was hopeless.
-The Jacobite army and their leaders had regrouped at Ruthven Barracks where they had waited for word from Charles.
-His message for them arrived on 20 April, in which he stated "let every man seek his own safety in the best way he can".
+The day after the Battle of Culloden in 1746, some 1,500 Jacobites retreated to Fort Ruthven, regrouped and waited for word from Charles Edward Stuart.
+His message for them arrived on 20 April, in which he stated "let every man seek his own safety in the best way he can", as their situation was hopeless.
 The departing Jacobites destroyed the barracks on 17 April 1746.
 The ruins remain.